-Despite such low levels of food need, there was very little evidence of food sharing – the second and most controversial claim set forth by Ben-Ami Bartal et al. Behavior that met our operational definition of sharing (i.e., producing food and then releasing the rat while food remained available) was exceedingly rare across all conditions in the experiment (xx%, across all subjects and conditions), even late in the sessions when much of the social release occurred (Figure 3?).
+Despite such low levels of food need, there was very little evidence of food sharing – the second and more controversial claim set forth by Ben-Ami Bartal and colleagues.
+Behavior that met our operational definition of sharing (i.e., producing food and then releasing the rat while food remained available) was infrequent across all conditions in the experiment, with zero shared pellets being the most common outcome across sessions and the mean being about 1 pellet per session.
 It did not matter whether social and food access outside the session were restricted (Conditions 1-3) or not (Conditions 4-7); nor did it matter how many pellets were produced per response (Condition 1-3): rats rarely shared with the other rat any of the hundreds of food pellets they produced each session.
 Even in the final three conditions, with procedures that most closely matched the original study (i.e., symmetrically arranged social and food locations, 5 sucrose pellets, and unrestricted access to food and social contact outside the session), sharing was seldom observed.
-Thus, on the whole, we found no evidence to support Ben-Ami Bartal et al. claim that a rat willingly shares food with another rat.
+Thus, on the whole, we found no evidence to support the claim by Ben-Ami Bartal and colleagues that a rat willingly shares food with another rat.

-It is difficult to reconcile the food sharing reported by Ben-Ami Bartal et al. (2011) with the near complete absence of sharing in the present study.
+It is difficult to reconcile the food sharing reported by Ben-Ami Bartal and colleagues (2011) with the near complete absence of sharing in the present study.
 Low levels of food sharing cannot be explained in terms of reduced opportunities for sharing, as the number of social releases (hence, sharing opportunities) remained fairly constant across conditions for individual rats (see Table 2).
 This was accomplished by providing repeated exposure to a consistent duration of social contact (30 s) across the experiment.
 With long sessions and repeated trials, rats had ample opportunities to share the food they had produced; they simply did not do so.

 The discrepant results also cannot be explained in terms of differing definitions of sharing between experiments.
 Ben-Ami Bartal et al. (2011) used a less stringent indirect measure of sharing (difference between food consumed with and without a rat available to release) than our behavioral definition of sharing (produce food, then social release with food remaining).
 This alone cannot be responsible for the different results, however, for even if we adopt the less stringent criterion, our rats showed no differences in food consumption with or without a rat available to release (Conditions 5 vs 6).
 This is important, as evidence of sharing-related costs are crucial to an altruistic food sharing explanation.
 Thus, by neither definition did our rats engage in sharing.
+Indeed, if rats with low food motivation are inclined to leave food unconsumed relatively frequently in the absence of conspecifics, it is difficult to argue that losing such food due to sharing can be understood as a “cost.”